vetal-e/documentation/_build/markdown/markdown/backend/entities/config-entities/index.md

 * The #[Config] attribute is used to enable entity-level configuration for an entity.
 * Use the #[ConfigField] attribute to enable config options for selected fields.

+#### NOTE
+The bundles from OroPlatform offer a large set of predefined options that you can use in your entities to configure them and control their behavior.
+Take a look at the entity_config.yml files that can be found in many bundles and read their dedicated documentation.

 ### The `#[Config]` Attribute

 To make the `Document` entity from the first part of the chapter configurable, import the `Oro\Bundle\EntityConfigBundle\Metadata\Attribute\Config` attribute and use it:

+#### NOTE
+src/Acme/Bundle/DemoBundle/Entity/Document.php
 ```php
  namespace Acme\Bundle\DemoBundle\Entity;